sandin/YoDao/README.md

 ```

-Step 2: Write your DAO
+Step 2: Write your DAO interface.
+(Yes, just a interface)

 ```java